-- Trade in their car (the obvious chose, already mentioned)
+- Trade in their car (the obvious choice, already mentioned)

-- Move to a town where mass transit is available (Boston, New York, San Fransisco, Chicago, etc.)
+- Move to a town where mass transit is available (Boston, New York, San Francisco, Chicago, etc.)

 - Get therapy (should be first on the list, but remember, I’ve calmed down some)

-- Ride their bike (show your kids you can pedal just as wicked-mean on a bike as you can press down on that accelerator pedal!)
+- Ride their bike (show your kids you can pedal just as wickedly on a bike as you can press down on that accelerator pedal!)

 - Drive their BMW off a cliff.
 My preferred choice.
-They just remember to jump out at the very last second.
-I hear the experience is quite rewarding, especially if you left your little Lucy with a full tank of gas.
-Kaboom!
+They just need to remember to jump out at the very last second.
+I hear the experience is quite rewarding, especially if you left your little blue coupe with a full tank of gas…

 That’s all for today, my friends.
 If ever we meet, and you own a BMW, please park in back.
 And by all means, leave a comment if I owe you an apology.
 But if you’re an asshole, not much I can do about THAT.